The Chinese Woman

 "The Chinese Woman" is the 90th episode of the NBC sitcom Seinfeld.
 This was the fourth episode for the sixth season.
 It aired on October 13, 1994.
-In this episode Jerry dates a woman who he believes is Chinese due to her name, Donna Chang, Frank Costanza retains a caped lawyer for divorce proceedings, Kramer switches to boxer shorts in hopes of impregnating a woman, and Elaine finds herself continuing to cause boyfriend trouble for her friend Noreen.
+In this episode, a woman named Donna Chang benefits from goodwill towards Chinese people, George's father is seen with a mysterious caped man, Kramer must give up wearing briefs to restore his sperm count, and Elaine accidentally sabotages her friend Noreen's love life again.